gthparch/MacSim-User-Guide/readme.md

 # Macsim (Revived)
 ## Introduction
 This documentation explains how you can run various GPU workloads on Macsim.
 Macsim is a trace based cycle-level GPGPU simulator developed by [HPArch](https://sites.gatech.edu/hparch/).

+Please feel free to ask questions or point out wrong information to me.
 Author: Euijun Chung (echung67@gatech.edu)

 ## Table of Contents
 - [Macsim Installation & Usage](#macsim-installation--usage)